 Addressing Communities of Practice Challenges: What You Need To Know

 Knowledge has always been central to the success of any business.
-Whether it’s about the product, technology, process, or strategy – it is imperative for companies to invest and increase its intellectual capital in order to stay ahead of the competition.
+Whether it’s about the product, technology, process, or strategy – it is imperative for companies to invest and increase their intellectual capital to stay ahead of the competition.

-But unlike other competitive resources, knowledge belongs to individuals, not the organisation.
-Thus, “knowledge management” would mean creating organisational conditions wherein individuals are encouraged to create, transfer, apply and share knowledge.
+But unlike other competitive resources, knowledge belongs to individuals, not the organization.
+Thus, “knowledge management” would mean creating organizational conditions wherein individuals are encouraged to create, transfer, apply, and share knowledge.

-They collaborate beyond structures and formal ties, which is totally opposite of the top-down structures of organisations.
+They collaborate beyond structures and formal ties, which is the opposite of the top-down structures of organizations.
 We now call these groups or networks “communities of practice”.

-Throughout our blog posts, you’ve probably learned already how CoPs can greatly benefit your organisation in so many ways.
+Throughout our blog posts, you’ve probably learned already how CoPs can greatly benefit your organization in so many ways.
 But just like other management frameworks, CoPs are not without limitations.